albar965/littlenavmap-manual/en/FLIGHTPLAN.md

 #### ![Edit Flight Plan Position](../images/icons/routestring.png "Edit Position") Edit Position {#edit-name-of-user-waypoint}

-Allows to change the name or coordinates of a user-defined waypoint in the flight plan.
+Allows to change the name or coordinates of an user-defined waypoint in the flight plan.
 The length of the name is limited to 10 characters when saving.
 See [Edit Flight Plan Position](EDITFPPOSITION.md).

 #### ![Insert Flight Plan before](../images/icons/fileinsert.png "Insert Flight Plan before") Insert Flight Plan before {#insert-flight-plan}